instacart/makara/README.md

     id: mysql
     # the following are default values
     blacklist_duration: 5
-    master_ttl: 5
+    primary_ttl: 5
-    master_strategy: round_robin
+    primary_strategy: round_robin
     sticky: true

     # list your connections with the override values (they're merged into the top-level config)
-    # be sure to provide the role if master, role is assumed to be a replica if not provided
+    # be sure to provide the role if primary, role is assumed to be a replica if not provided
     connections:
-      - role: master
+      - role: primary
-        host: master.sql.host
+        host: primary.sql.host
       - role: replica
         host: replica1.sql.host
       - role: replica